ryanmaxwell/UIAlertView-Blocks/README.md

                   }];
 ```

-If you need further customization, you can create and configure an alert as you usually would, and then assign blocks to the alert:
+If you need further customization, you can create and configure an alert as you usually would, and then assign blocks to the alert, e.g.

 ```objc
 UIAlertView *av = [[UIAlertView alloc] initWithTitle:@"Sign in to my awesome service"